 Help us grow!

-Click on the logo and designate the Diversity in Study Abroad Grant with your donation!
+Click on the logo and designate the Diversity in Study Abroad Fund with your donation!
 Thank you for your generosity!

 Study abroad during college is a prime moment to engage in international experiences — from a practical standpoint, it’s affordable and convenient: financial aid helps with costs, and the university is set up to support students at all stages of the process.
 Not only do courses transfer back, but students gain quantifiable skills that translate into career competitiveness.
 At no other point in one’s life is studying abroad so uniquely possible and fruitful.